ben-houghton-zz/azurestackfunctions/README.md

 https://azure.microsoft.com/en-us/services/cognitive-services/

-- You will then redeploy this exact code to Azure Stack, demonstrating how interoperable the two environments are.
+- You will then redeploy this exact code to Azure Stack, demonstrating how interoperable the two environments are

+You will need Cognitive Service keys for the Computer Vision and Text Analytics APIs